-- a. your track record managing similar projects and access to personnel with the right skills and experience - b. your access, or future access to, any infrastructure, capital equipment, technology and intellectual property - c. a sound project plan to manage and monitor the project and risks - d. your project budget.
+- a. your track record managing similar projects, and access to personnel with the right skills and experience, including commercialisation - b. your access, or future access, to any infrastructure, capital equipment, technology and intellectual property - c. a sound project plan to manage and monitor the project, including a risk analysis - d. your project budget.